Registering To Vote

 Polling place hours are from 7:00 am to 8:00 pm.

-Bring identification with your current City of Neenah address, such as a driver’s license, lease, mortgage or utility bill.
+Bring identification with your current City of Neenah address, such as a driver’s license, lease, mortgage, bank statement or utility bill.
 Registrant must provide either their driver’s license number or the last 4 digits of their social security number.

 Please note that if you have a Neenah mailing address your polling location may be in the Town of Neenah, Town of Clayton or the Village of Fox Crossing.
 You can verify your polling location and/or if you are registered to vote by visiting the MyVote Wisconsin website or the City of Neenah street listing below.

 Requirements to Vote: